 Similar to human relationships, there are things you can do to help your pet trust you.
 Building a strong bond with your pet is beneficial for many reasons, but is especially helpful if your pet struggles with anxiety.

 That’s why I’m here to help.
-My name is Dr. Kwane Stewart (also known as “The Street Vet”) — I’ve been a practicing veterinarian for over 25 years and am now a member of Fetch by The Dodo’s Veterinary Advisory Board.
+My name is Dr. Kwane Stewart (also known as “The Street Vet”) — I’ve been a practicing veterinarian for over 25 years and am now a member of Fetch’s Veterinary Advisory Board.
 If your pet struggles with anxiety, keep reading to learn how you can build their trust in you and grow their confidence.

 What causes pet anxiety?